WyvernIXTL/gamepadla-plus/README.md

 pip install gamepadla-plus
 ```

-### Prebuild
+### Prebuild (Windows)

-An installer and a portable release can be found on the [Release Page](https://github.com/WyvernIXTL/gamepadla-plus/releases).
+An installer and a portable release for Windows can be found on the [Release Page](https://github.com/WyvernIXTL/gamepadla-plus/releases).

 ## Usage (GUI)